Greenland profile - Overview

 - Greenland is an autonomous Danish dependent territory with limited self-government

 - Potential oil, gas and rare earth mineral reserves have attracted prospecting firms.

 - Danish grants make up the bulk of Greenland's revenues

 - There are fears that the ice sheet is melting at an increasing rate as the world warms

 - Social problems include high levels of unemployment and alcoholism

 Profiles compiled by BBC Monitoring

-Recent environmental studies have raised fears that global warming is causing Greenland's ice cover to melt increasingly fast and that this could have serious implications for future sea levels and ocean currents.
+Recent environmental studies have raised fears that global warming is causing Greenland's ice cover to melt increasingly fast, and that this could have serious implications for future sea levels and ocean currents.
 The melting ice has also increased access to Greenland's mineral resources, which could provide the country with a promising source of income.